AnnieThomas02/Starbucks-Capstone-Project/README.md

     - We load the dataset.
     - Then we pre-process the data for visualization
     - Then performed data visualization to get some insights.
-    - After that make a dataframe combining the three files for modelling and run machine learning algorithms on it.
+    - After that make a dataframe combining the three files for model and run machine learning algorithms on it.
     - Finally we conlude with our findings.

 ## Data Model